freeman-lab/minidocs/README.md

   * --logo, -l         Project logo
   * --css, -s          Optional stylesheet
   * --initial, -i      Page to use for root url
-  * --pushstate, p     Create a 200.html file for hosting services like surge.sh
+  * --pushstate, -p    Create a 200.html file for hosting services like surge.sh
+  * --basedir, -b      Base directory of the site
   * --help, -h         Show this help message
 ```